charlottegiseleweil/pdm_report/src/02_Method.md

 ##Identification and prioritization of display needs {#sec:survey}
 In order to identify the communication needs of ecosystem services analysts and to understand how well existing needs are met, a survey was crafted, in collaboration with a small team of analysts.

 First, based on typical example cases and interviews of professionals in the field of ecosystem services, based at the Natural Capital Project, some display needs were identified.
 Then this list was refined and completed thanks to the inputs of the broader team.
 Next, these needs were gathered and organized in a survey document sent out to a broader community of professionals in the field, including scientists, ecologists, hydrologist, economists, analysts and researchers working within the Natural Capital Project.
-The survey questions can be found in Annex (*{section number} TODO bpb: survey here or in Annex?*).
+The survey questions can be found in figure \ref{fig:survey}.
 A total of 14 answers were collected, where participants assessed, for each identified need, its usefulness, but also commented on their current implementation and the usefulness of improving the current displays.
 The two tiers were separated as such: one just to assess “demand” or importance of different types of visualization needs (columns D-E-F in green).
 The second tier gathered details of current approaches for meeting these needs (column G-H-I), to help better assess gaps that can be filled.

 The survey was roughly grouped according to 6 thematic issues (eg, portfolio or scenario descriptions, ES model results, beneficiaries), recognizing in practice there are not clear boundaries.
 30 different display tasks were listed; they were phrased purposively avoiding specifying the actual visualization in order to elicit needs and current approaches in an unbiased way.
 It was circulated as a google sheet so that respondents may add rows  for needs that would have not been pre-identified.

-The 14 respondents were all professionals in the field of ecosystem services, working in different domains ranging from marine, to FWAT (*bpb: need all these details?*).
+The 14 respondents were all professionals in the field of ecosystem services, engaging in both academic and applied work.
 They rated the usefulness of each display tasks[^335back] both in terms of (1) the need for this type of display in general and (2) the need for an improved implementation to these displays.
 The former will serve as a basis to point relevant needs for the user guidance to displaying natural capital information (Chapter \ref{sec:UserGuide}).
 The latter will allow to identify the areas where better implementations and solutions are required, prioritize between the needs, and will guide the development of a display tool (Chapter \ref{sec:TheTool}).

 [^335back]: On a scale from 0 to 5, with 0 meaning totally useless and 5 totally useful.
 [^66809back]: link to the survey !!

  ![Extract of the survey: Gathering NatCappers' visualizations needs and tools](../images/survey.png){#fig:survey width=100%}

-##Example Cases
+##Use Cases
 The present work have found applications, and based its trials on several on-going projects at the Natural Capital Project.

 ###Prioritization of native forest restoration in Pu‘u Wa‘awa‘a, Hawai‘i